Dai-Hang/Dai-Hang.github.io/_pages/about.md

   - /about.html
 ---

-I am a full professor affiliated with the School of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow. **Page under construction!**
+I am a full professor affiliated with the School of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow.
+Prior to moving to WHU, I was a Lecturer in Machine Learning at the University of Glasgow and an Assistant Professor at MBZUAI.
+I was awarded a PhD in Computer Science (2019) at the University of York, where I received the Overseas Research Scholarship.

 News
 ------